Table: Person

 Input: Person table: +----+------------------+ | id | email | +----+------------------+ | 1 | john@example.com | | 2 | bob@example.com | | 3 | john@example.com | +----+------------------+ Output: +----+------------------+ | id | email | +----+------------------+ | 1 | john@example.com | | 2 | bob@example.com | +----+------------------+ Explanation: john@example.com is repeated two times.
 We keep the row with the smallest Id = 1.

-Problem Overview: You have a Person table where multiple rows may share the same email.
-The task is to delete duplicate rows while keeping only the record with the smallest Id for each email.
-The challenge is identifying duplicates and removing them without affecting the earliest entry.
+Problem Overview: The Delete Duplicate Emails problem gives you a Person table containing id and email.
+Multiple rows may share the same email.
+The task is to remove duplicate records while keeping only the row with the smallest id for each email address.

-Approach 4: SQL-Based Duplicate Removal with Aggregation (Time: O(n log n), Space: O(n))
+Approach 4: SQL-Based Duplicate Removal with Aggregation (O(n log n) time, O(n) space)

 This approach involves using the SQL EXISTS clause to handle the duplicates.
 By defining a subquery that checks for existence of another row with the same email but a smaller id, we can delete the current row if such a row exists.